Economy of El Salvador: Trade

-Official corruption and foreign investment
+Official corruption, high crime rates and foreign investment

 In an analysis of ARENA's electoral defeat in 2009, the U.S. Embassy in San Salvador pointed to official corruption under the Saca administration as a significant reason for public rejection of continued ARENA government.
+Furthermore, gangs such as MS-13 and Barrio 18 operated a massive extortion racket, extracting millions of dollars from the transport sector, small businesses and households, which significantly increased the cost of living and doing business.

 Subsequent policies under Funes administrations improved El Salvador to foreign investment, and the World Bank in 2014 rated El Salvador 109, a little better than Belize (118) and Nicaragua (119) in the World Bank's annual "Ease of doing business" index.

 As per Santander Trade, a Spanish think tank in foreign investment, "Foreign investment into El Salvador has been steadily growing during the last few years.
 In 2013, the influx of FDI increased.
 Nevertheless, El Salvador receives less FDI than other countries of Central America.
 The government has made little progress in terms of improving the business climate.
 In addition to this, the limited size of its domestic market, weak infrastructures and institutions, as well as the high level of criminality have been real obstacles to investors.
 However, El Salvador is the second most 'business friendly' country in South America in terms of business taxation.
 It also has a young and skilled labour force and a strategic geographical position.
 The country's membership in the DR-CAFTA, as well as its reinforced integration to the C4 countries (producers of cotton) should lead to an increase of FDI."

 Foreign companies have lately resorted to arbitration in international trade tribunals in total disagreement with Salvadoran government policies.
 In 2008, El Salvador sought international arbitration against Italy's Enel Green Power, on behalf of Salvadoran state-owned electric companies for a geothermal project Enel had invested in.
 Four years later, Enel indicated it would seek arbitration against El Salvador, blaming the government for technical problems that prevent it from completing its investment.
 The government came to its defence claiming that Art 109 of the constitution does not allow any government (regardless of the party they belong), to privatize the resources of the national soil (in this case geothermic energy).
 The dispute came to an end in December 2014 when both parties came to a settlement, from which no details have been released.
 The small country had yielded to pressure from the Washington-based powerful ICSID.

 A 2008 report by the United Nations Conference on Trade and Development indicates that one third of the generation of electricity in El Salvador was publicly owned while two thirds was in American hands and other foreign ownership.

 In terms of how people perceived the levels of public corruption in 2014, El Salvador ranks 80 out of 175 countries as per the Corruption Perception Index.
 El Salvador's rating compares relatively well with Panama (94 of 175) and Costa Rica (47 of 175).